Binary black hole mergers from Population III stars: uncertainties from star formation and binary star properties: Methods

 \subsection{Population synthesis with {\sc{SEVN}}}

 We derived our BBH merger catalogues with the binary population synthesis code {\sc sevn}, which integrates single and binary evolution by interpolating a set of pre-computed single stellar-evolution tracks, as described in \cite{iorio22}.
 Here, we adopt the following set-up of {\sc sevn}.
 We calculated the Pop.~III stellar tracks with the {\sc parsec} code \citep{bressan2012,costa2021,nguyen2022} at metallicity $Z = 10^{-11}$.
 Here and in the rest of the manuscript, $Z$ is the mass fraction of elements heavier than helium, in absolute units.
 This value of $Z$ is equivalent to considering a metal-free composition \citep[e.g.,][]{marigo2001,tanikawa2021}.
 The zero-age main sequence mass (ZAMS) of our tracks ranges from 2 to 600~M$_\odot$.
-All tracks evolve until the end of the core He burning and reach the early asymptotic giant branch phase (stars with $2<M_{\rm ZAMS}/{\rm M}_\odot< 8$), or the beginning of the core O burning phase (stars with $M_{\rm ZAMS}> 8$ M$_\odot$).
-We refer to \cite{costa2023} for more details.
+Tracks with $2<M_{\rm ZAMS}/{\rm M}_\odot< 8$ evolve until the end of the core He burning and reach the early asymptotic giant branch phase, whereas tracks with $M_{\rm ZAMS}> 8$ M$_\odot$ evolve until the beginning of the core O burning phase.
+Our tracks do not include stellar rotation and are computed with the same physical set-up as described by \citet{costa2021} for stellar winds, nuclear reaction network, opacity and equation of state.
+Above the convective core, we adopt a penetrative overshooting with a characteristic parameter of $\Lambda_\mathrm{ov} = 0.5$ in units of pressure scale height.
+We refer to \cite{costa2023} for more details on the evolutionary tracks.
+In Section~\ref{sec:discussion}, we compare the main features of our models with alternative Pop.~III models \citep{tanikawa2021b,tanikawa2022b}.
+We explore the uncertainties connected with different sets of stellar evolution models in a forthcoming work.

+Even if our initial stellar models are non spinning, \sevn{} includes a formalism for spin up and down via tides and mass accretion, based on \cite{hurley2002}.
+However, we did not incorporate an accurate treatment for angular momentum transport in the stellar interior \citep{Talon1997, Maeder1998, spruit2002} and we do not account for other processes that can affect the spin of the newly born compact object during core collapse (e.g., the onset of an accretion disc).
+Hence, we will not discuss BH spin magnitudes here.

 We remap the final properties of the stars (in particular, final total mass and CO core mass) into BH masses by adopting the rapid model for core-collapse supernovae \citep{fryer2012}.
 Furthermore, we implement the outcome of electron-capture supernovae, as detailed in \cite{giacobbo2019}.
 For (pulsational) pair-instability supernovae, we adopt the model presented in \cite{mapelli2020}.
 In this model, based on the hydro-dynamical calculation by \cite{woosley2017} (see also \citealt{spera2017}), a star undergoes pulsational pair instability if the pre-supernova He-core mass, $M_\mathrm{He}$, is between 32 and 64 M$_{\odot}$.
 The mass of the BH after pulsational pair instability is: